Schurification of polynomial quantum wreath products: Laurel Schur algebras

 \end{cor} \begin{proof} Thanks to \cref{lm:MHcapHS-spanning}, it suffices to check linear independence.
 This is done in the same way as in \cref{prop:basis-div}. \end{proof}

 In order to better explain the difference between coil Schur $\bfS_d^\cT$ and laurel Schur $\overline{\bfS}_d^\cT$, let us represent their bases diagrammatically.
 We read algebra elements from right to left, and diagrams from bottom to top.
-We represent the idempotents $1_{\lambda}$, see~\eqref{def:1rKmrt}, by drawing strands of thicknesses $\lambda_1,\ldots,\lambda_k$, elements $t\in T$ by coupons on strands, splits and merges by splits and merges, and the elements $\widetilde{H}_w$ by crossings of thick strands.
-First of all, note that our definition~\eqref{eq:smart-crossing} translates to ``splits/merges go past crossings''.
+We represent the idempotents $1_{\lambda}$, see~\eqref{def:1rKmrt}, by drawing strands of thicknesses $\lambda_1,\ldots,\lambda_k$, elements $t\in \cT$ by coupons on strands, splits and merges by splits and merges, and the elements $\widetilde{H}_w$ by crossings of thick strands.
+Our definition~\eqref{eq:smart-crossing} translates to ``splits/merges go past crossings''.
 For example:

 Below is a typical presentation of a basis element~\eqref{eq:spanning-set} in coil Schur, and its translation into a basis element~\eqref{eq:spanning-set2} in laurel Schur, using \cref{lm:SM-assoc} and the equation above.
 In this example $A\coloneqq\left(\begin{smallmatrix} 1&2 \\ 1&0 \end{smallmatrix}\right)$ with $\lambda = (3,1)$, $\mu = (2,2)$, $\delta = (1,1,2)$, $\nu = (1,2,1)$, $g = s_3s_2$, $b = b_1\otimes b_2\otimes b_3\otimes b_4 \in B^{\otimes 4}$, and we denote $b_2*b_3 \coloneqq M_{\lambda\nu}(b_2\otimes b_3)S_{\nu\lambda}$ for simplicity: